 Protein Overnight Oats

-protein overnight oats in a clear glass topped with slivered almonds, raspberries, and blueberries
+protein overnight oats topped with berries and almonds

 Overnight oats are a classic, but have you ever tried adding protein powder to your oats?

-Not only is this recipe delicious, but one (huge!) serving packs a whopping 28 grams of protein.
+Not only is this recipe delicious, but one (huge!) serving packs around 30 grams of protein!

-This breakfast recipe is also vegan, gluten free, and you can prep it in just 5 minutes!
+These can also easily be made vegan, gluten free, and you can prep it in just 5 minutes.

 Have I convinced you to try protein powder in your overnight oats yet?

-protein overnight oats in a clear glass topped with slivered almonds, raspberries, and blueberries
+protein overnight oats topped with berries and almonds

 Ingredients to make protein overnight oats

-• banana – mashed banana is perfect in overnight oats and adds a nice sweetness.
-I tested two versions of this recipe without banana, and the one with banana was the best tasting.
+• Banana – mashed banana is perfect in overnight oats and adds a nice sweetness.
+I tested two versions of this recipe without banana, and the one with banana was the best tasting, so I do not suggest skipping it.

-• protein powder – you can use any protein powder you like.
-I used a plant based vanilla one, but chocolate would also be a good choice!
+• Protein powder – you can use any protein powder you like.
+I used a vanilla one, but chocolate would also be a good choice!

-• oats – old fashioned oats, also known as rolled oats
+• Oats – old fashioned oats, also known as rolled oats.
+You can substitute quick oats if you need to.

 How to make overnight oats